haz/IPPC2023/index.md

 - [IPPC 2011 domains](https://github.com/ssanner/rddlsim/tree/master/files/final_comp/rddl): This repository contains 8 domains: Elevators, Cross Traffic (Frogger), Game of Life, Navigation, Reconnaissance, Skill Teaching, SysAdmin, Traffic.
 - [IPPC 2014 domains](https://github.com/ssanner/rddlsim/tree/master/files/final_comp_2014/rddl): This repository contains some of IPPC 2011 domains, with additional 4 new domains: Tamarisk (Invasive Species), Wildfire (Firefighting), Academic Advising, Triangle Tireword.

 Past compeition were entirely discrete and as the focus of this year is continous and mix discrete-continous problems, their domains were not included in the pyRDDLGym repository.
-However everybody are welcome to take advantage of their existance.
+However everybody are welcome to take advantage of their existence.
+Just make sure they do not make use of something outside of pyRDDLGym RDDL subset.
+In that case the original [Java simulator](https://github.com/ssanner/rddlsim) can be used.

 ## Evaluation